 I tested GXO First and the Directional page, comparing how they work for existing users.
 (See User Testing Insights Round 2)

-- GXO First worked universally for new and existing users.
+- GXO First worked well with both new and existing users.

-- Both concepts worked well for existing users - it was mostly just a difference in how existing users accessed sign in.
+- Both concepts worked well for existing users - the difference was in how existing users accessed sign in.

-- There was more room for interpretation with the Directional page.
+- But there seemed to be more room for interpretation with the Directional page.

 After reviewing the insights with relevant stakeholders, we would implement both, in order to quantitatively test their performance in production.